 The Academic Skills Center (ASC) is committed to promoting an environment that fosters academic and personal growth.
 Services assist students to meet challenges in specific coursework as well as provide opportunities for skill development required for graduation and professional school admission.
-The ASC provides educational guidance through course-specific tutoring, personal academic coaching, as well as programs and services for students with disabilities, students in transition, and international students.
+The ASC provides educational guidance through course-specific tutoring and personal academic coaching, as well as programs and services for students with disabilities and students in transition.

-In addition to individual advising, Career Services offers regularly scheduled workshops and sessions tailored to students’ needs using specifically designed programs for freshmen, sophomores, juniors, and seniors.
-The Four Year Plan offers a student guidance on different ways to engage in career planning throughout their time at Austin College.
+In addition to individual advising, the career center offers regularly scheduled workshops and sessions tailored to students’ needs using specifically designed programs for freshmen, sophomores, juniors, and seniors.
+The Career & Professional Development Action Plan offers students guidance on different ways to engage in career planning throughout their time at Austin College.

-Career resources include career development literature, an informative website, and specific job and internship listings posted on Roo Connect, Job and Internship posting system.
-Career Services also provides access to FOCUS2 On-Line Career Management System.
-This program is available online and assists in assessing interests, personality, values, and skills identifying possible occupations related to a student’s profile.
-Career Services coordinates visits by employment recruiters and graduate/professional schools, giving undergraduates, employers, and schools a forum for interaction and discussion.
-Alumni also provide a great resource for Career Services through RooVisors, Austin College’s Career Advisor Network.
-Students can contact alumni in different career fields to receive mentoring through Career Consultations, scheduled Resume Critiques, and Mock Interview assistance.
-In addition, Career Services conducts studies in employment patterns of graduates to assist current students in predicting what opportunities may be available for them.
+Career resources include career development literature, an informative website, and specific job and internship listings posted on Handshake, a career portal that personalizes student’s career recommendations and connects students—no matter where they live—to local, national, and international companies, as well as Austin College alumni.
+The career center also provides access to PathwayU On-Line Career Management System.
+This program is available online and assists in assessing interests, personality, values, and skills identifying possible career matches related to a student’s profile.
+The career center coordinates visits by employment recruiters and graduate/professional schools, giving undergraduates, employers, and schools a forum for interaction and discussion.
+In addition, the center conducts studies in employment patterns of graduates to assist current students in predicting what opportunities may be available for them.

-Health Services in the Adams Center is staffed by a registered nurse to assist Austin College students in meeting their health needs.
+Health Services in Adams Center is staffed by a registered nurse to assist Austin College students in meeting their health needs.
 There is no charge for office visits with the nurse.
-Local physicians conduct medical clinics in the Adams Center.
-Specialties include family medicine and GYN.
-There is a small charge for physician appointment.
+Local physicians conduct medical clinics in Adams Center.
+Specialties include family medicine, dermatology, and GYN.
+There is a small charge for a physician appointment.
 The physician clinic schedule is available on the Austin College website.
 Students are responsible for the cost of any prescription medications, laboratory, x-ray, or other outpatient services ordered.

-Health Form Policy: The health forms packet is sent after the admission deposit is paid and must be completed and returned to the Adams Center, Suite 61629, prior to matriculation for new or returning students.
+Health Form Policy: The health forms packet is sent after the admission deposit is paid and must be completed and returned to Adams Center, Suite 61629, by June 15 for new or returning students who have missed semesters.
 This packet includes the following:

 - Comprehensive Student Health and Disability Form

-- Documentation of the required immunizations, including proof meningitis vaccination and a negative TB test within one year of entry (if positive TB test, confirmation of negative chest x-ray or treatment is required).
+- Documentation of the Required Immunizations, including proof of meningitis vaccination and a negative TB test within one year of entry (if positive TB test, confirmation of negative chest x-ray or treatment is required).